The bottleneck of database systems has always been accessing the data. As soon as the data is in the main memory, it can be processed.

 A copy is written into the WAL depot to prevent a complete loss of the data block.

 A complete loss could happen if the system fails while writing the data block.
-The block in the main memory is lost, but the block on the disk could be corrupt.
+The block in the main memory is lost, but the block on the disk could be corrupted.

 The copy in WAL Depot is unnecessary if the data block’s size changes because it will be written to another place on the disk.